Good reasons to do good: Volunteering at Deutsche Post DHL Group

 "Volunteers build Resilient Communities" is the tagline for this year's International Volunteer Day.
 For the United Nations, volunteerism is the foundation for stable, resilient communities - for communities that can continue to make humanitarian progress even in times of crisis.
 In today's world, characterized by so much tension and uncertainty around the globe, International Volunteer Day sends a strong message of community and social cohesion.
 It also issues a challenge to companies that have been slow to act on their responsibility to society.
 To be sure, social and environmental action costs money; it demands creativity and endurance, and it might seem at odds with a company's business goals.
 But our example shows that giving back to society does indeed pay off.

 Volunteerism plays an important role at Deutsche Post DHL Group and is held in high regard.
 Our aspiration to embrace social and environmental responsibility is embedded in our corporate strategy.
-Numerous Group initiatives and programs give over 520,000 employees worldwide the opportunity to contribute their time and energy and help make the world a better place.
+Numerous Group initiatives and programs give approximately 550,000 employees worldwide the opportunity to contribute their time and energy and help make the world a better place.
 And large numbers of colleagues take advantage of this opportunity, with tremendous enthusiasm and commitment.
 One example is our disaster preparedness program GoHelp, which includes the Get Airports Ready for Disaster (GARD) project.
 As part of GARD, our aviation logistics experts help prepare airport staff and disaster management agency employees in disaster-prone regions for the logistical challenges associated with a natural disaster.
 When disaster does strike, our Disaster Response Teams can be deployed at short notice to provide logistics support at airports, such as processing and warehousing relief supplies, or distributing critical relief supplies to aid organizations in the disaster area.

 Another focus of our engagement - and one that is particularly important to us as one of the world's largest private employers - is helping to improve educational opportunity for disadvantaged children and young people.
 As part of our Group-wide GoTeach program, we work together with the global Teach For All network, which recruits outstanding university graduates to serve as teachers in high-need schools.
 Our employees lend their support as mentors, helping young people navigate the challenges of school and the transition to working life.
 In 2015, we also launched our refugee aid initiative to promote the social integration of refugees, with a focus on Germany.
 So far, more than 16,000 of our colleagues have volunteered their time providing language and reading support, joining in recreational activities, or providing general support with the integration process.
 In addition, we have provided many refugees with valuable insight into the working world, even offering some of them internships, traineeships or jobs.